arnosimons/arnosimons.github.io/projects/scratchbook/scratchbook.md

             <div id="NotationCard" class="collapse in">
               <div class="card-body" style="overflow-x:auto;">
                 <p>
                   The <a href="https://en.wikipedia.org/wiki/Turntablist_transcription_methodology" target='_blank'>turntablist transcription methodology (TTM)</a> was created and published by John Carluccio, Ithan Imboden, and Raymond Pirtle in the late 1990s.
-It is a system for transcribing any scratch as the graph of a function of time, on the x-axis, either vs. the roation of the record or vs. the duration of the sample, on the y-axis.
+It is a system for transcribing any scratch as the graph of a function of time, on the x-axis, either vs. the roation of the record or vs. the duration of the sample, on the y-axis.<sup><a href="#footnote-1"><span style="font-size: 9px;">[1]</span></a></sup>
                 </p>
                 <ul>
                   <li>When <strong>the curve moves up</strong> this means that the record moves forward.
 When <strong>the curve moves down</strong> the record moves down.</li>